 $1 million | $10,000 to $50,000 |

-The key factors builder’s risk insurance companies consider when determining the premium include
+The key factors that builder’s risk insurance companies consider when determining the premium include the following:

-- Project duration: The faster a project takes to complete, the lower your premium is because the window for accidents to occur is reduced.
+- Project duration: The faster a project is completed, the lower your premium will be because the window for accidents to occur is reduced.
 Longer projects tend to have more downtime, leaving the location unattended and exposed to more losses.

 - New construction: New construction projects need coverage for excavation, site preparation, infrastructure, temporary structures, and even temporary power stations.